Indian students arrive in Delhi from Ukraine, say followed Embassy advisory | Education

 Anil's brother, Manish Rapriya was waiting anxiously at the T3 terminal's arrival lounge.

-''He went for his MBBS course in 2018.
+''He had gone for his MBBS course in 2018.
 I spoke to him on phone after he landed at the Delhi airport.
-We are glad that he's back, as the situation can change given the tensions between Russia and Ukraine,'' Manish said.
+We are glad that he's back, as the situation can change given the tensions between Russia and Ukraine,'' he said.

 On Tuesday, Indian embassy in Kyiv again asked Indian students to temporarily leave the country amid the rising tensions.

-A group of medical students arrived in a batch at the Delhi airport, taking Turkish Airlines from Kyiv to Istanbul and then to Qatar, and then from then to Delhi via Qatar Airways.
+A group of medical students arrived in a batch at the Delhi airport, taking Turkish Airlines from Kyiv to Istanbul and then to Qatar, and then from there to Delhi via Qatar Airways.

-Kirtan Kalathiya, Nirav Patel, Vinit Patel from Bhavnagar and Krish Raj from Surendra Nagar in Gujarat were among the students who also arrived at Delhi from Ukraine.
+Kirtan Kalathiya, Nirav Patel, Vinit Patel from Bhavnagar, and Krish Raj from Surendra Nagar in Gujarat were among the students who returned to Delhi from Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)